h8d13/Mac-G5-2005-Restore/README.md

 ---
 (Skip this if you want to know how to get it acutally to work LOL)

-Make sure to use a power pc compatible install: I used: https://cdimage.debian.org/cdimage/ports/12.0/powerpc/
+Make sure to use a power pc compatible install

 Also make sure to plug the ethernet cable into the top port (port 0) as this will be used to make the full Debian install.